 Selling sneakers?
 There’s a specific marketplace.
 Creating art?
 There’s a specific marketplace.
 Need some music equipment?
 You guessed it, there’s also a specific marketplace for that.

 Innovation can be found in even the smallest corners of the internet, and these niche marketplaces are shining examples of just that.
 From creative marketing ideas to tapping sophisticated APIs for marketplace payouts, they’re using innovative solutions to connect consumers and buyers in a way that’s beneficial to everyone.

-First up is our partner GOAT, a marketplace exclusively targeting the high-end sneaker market.
+First up is our customer GOAT, a marketplace exclusively targeting the high-end sneaker market.
 Discover new kicks, make money selling your own or buy sneakers you can’t get anywhere else, all on GOAT’s website or app.
 Sneakers are verified and GOAT pays out sellers quickly and safely using mass payments.

 Read the case study about GOAT’s Dwolla payouts integration, or continue reading about other marketplaces.